 - Collect College of Education and the Department of Elementary Education documents for accreditation purposes.

-- Provide information about end-of-the-study comprehensive examinations (COMPS).
+- Provide information about end-of-the-study comprehensive examinations (COMPS), if required.

-- Schedule, proctor, and coordinate the evaluation of COMPS.
+- Schedule, proctor, and coordinate the evaluation of COMPS, if required.

 - Initiate advising contacts with advisor during stated advising times.